9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ### Conclusions

-Given a problem that fits its model well, the MapReduce programming model lets us write \"casual\" parallel programs in Haskell with good performance, and minimal additional effort.
+Given a problem that fits its model well, the MapReduce programming model lets us write "casual" parallel programs in Haskell with good performance, and minimal additional effort.
 We can easily extend the idea to use other data sources, such as collections of files, or data sourced over the network.

-In many cases, the performance bottleneck will be streaming data at a rate high enough to keep up with a core\'s processing capacity.
+In many cases, the performance bottleneck will be streaming data at a rate high enough to keep up with a core's processing capacity.
 For instance, if we try to use either of the above sample programs on a file that is not cached in memory or streamed from a high-bandwidth storage array, we will spend most of our time waiting for disk I/O, gaining no